Illustration of down pointing arrow

 This move is part of a trend we generally feel is a good one, but it also raises some larger questions about where things are headed and how low fees can realistically go.

-The index fund boom
+The index fund booms

 Index funds are a cornerstone of our investment philosophy here at Guideline, because actively managed mutual funds typically cost up to 10 times as much to own.
 We’re not the only ones to come to this conclusion: Over a third of the assets invested in stock-based mutual funds are now sitting in index funds.

-Image from the CFA Journal
+Chart detailing index fund trends Image from the CFA Journal

 Index funds keep fees down by using algorithms and software to mimic different capital market segments.
 In contrast, actively managed funds rely on expensive teams of fund managers to research and trade individual stocks and bonds on behalf of their fund.
 When you take these additional costs into account, industry pillars like Morningstar and S&P have found that index funds usually beat out more expensive mutual funds.